Bakhrushin Museum: Department of children's and puppet theatre funds

-It is the youngest department in the museum.
 It was created on January 1, 2008, on the basis of the materials of the former state Museum of children's theatres, transferred to the SCTM.
-AA Bakhrushin on the orders of the Ministry of Culture (Russia) No. 1084 dated 6 August 2003 currently are working to reconcile the materials and putting them on record in state Central theatre Museum im.
+AA Bakhrushin on the orders of the Ministry of Culture (Russia) No. 1084 dated 6 August 2003 are working to reconcile the materials and putting them on record in state Central theatre Museum im.
 A. A. Bakhrushin.

 The branches of the museum

 In addition to the main building, the state Central Theatre Museum named after A. A. Bakhrushin has nine branches.
 These are memorial houses and apartments of outstanding figures of the Russian theatre and exhibition hall: